 Xymena Kurowska is an International Relations theorist interested in interpretive policy analysis.
 She received her doctorate in political and social sciences from European University Institute in Florence, Italy.
-She works within international political sociology, with particular focus on security theory, psychosocial and anthropological approaches in the study of politics, relational and interpretive methodologies, and the ethics of academic practice.
+She works within international political sociology and critical affective geopolitics, using security theory, psychosocial and anthropological approaches, and relational and interpretive methodologies.
+She further explores the ethics of academic practice.
 She has been a grantee of European Foreign and Security Policy Studies Programme and a Marie Skłodowska-Curie senior research fellow at the Department of International Politics at Aberystwyth University.
-She also served as the CEU principal investigator in Global Norm Evolution and Responsibility to Protect, chair of International Political Sociology section at International Studies Association, and academic rapporteur for EU Cyber Direct.
-She is a co-editor-in-chief of Journal of International Relations and Development (2021-24) and serves on the editorial board of PARISS: Political Anthropological Research on International Social Sciences, Global Studies Quarterly, and Global Constitutionalism (2021-24).
+She also served as the CEU principal investigator in Global Norm Evolution and Responsibility to Protect project, chair of International Political Sociology section at International Studies Association, and academic rapporteur for the EU Cyber Direct project.
+She is a co-editor-in-chief of Journal of International Relations and Development (2021-24) and sits on the editorial board of PARISS: Political Anthropological Research on International Social Sciences, Global Studies Quarterly, and Global Constitutionalism (2021-24).

-She teaches and supervises in the area of international political sociology, critical security studies, posthumanism, Russia in global politics, and cyber and digital diplomacy.
-For details on approach to research, writing and teaching, see her interview for E-IR; on academic journey have a listen at The Hayseed Scholar Podcast.
+She teaches and supervises in the area of international political sociology, critical security studies, critical geopolitics, and posthumanism.
+For details on approach to research, writing and teaching, have a read of her interview for E-IR; on academic journey have a listen at The Hayseed Scholar Podcast.